Town-of-Impostors/TownOfImpostors/README.md

 - Make a copy of your game’s root directory ("Steam/steamapps/common/Among Us") and rename it to whatever you want (e.g. "Steam/steamapps/common/Among Us Town Of Impostors")
 - Extract the contents TownOfImpostors.zip into the copied folder you created
 - **Make sure to launch the game via Among Us.exe**
+- Please note that the first time launching the game with this mod may take a while

 **Verifying installation success**
 - Launch the game via Among Us.exe